dtchepak/davesquared.net/source/_posts/2012-02-05-folds-pt1-from-recursion-to-folds.markdown

 As you may have guessed, our `f` function is a _fold_ (more specifically, a right fold, which we'll get to in a later post).
 We're _folding_ the `func` argument over a list and providing a particular value for the stopping condition.

 What I've been clumsily referring to as "the result of recursively calling the function on the tail" tends to be known as the _accumulator_, because it represents the accumulation of the results for each element in the tail.
-The empty list value is also known as the _seed_, as that ends up being the first value of the accumulator once we get to the bottom of the recursion and start working out way back up.
+The empty list value is known as the _seed_, as that ends up being the first value of the accumulator once we get to the bottom of the recursion and start working out way back up.
 Fold itself can also be known as [inject or reduce](http://railspikes.com/2008/8/11/understanding-map-and-reduce), or [Aggregate in .NET](http://msdn.microsoft.com/en-us/library/bb549218.aspx).

 Let's quickly express our other examples using our fold function (renamed from `f`):